bhumitattarde/bhumitattarde/README.md

 <br/> -->

 <p align="center">
 Hello!
 I’m a senior year engineering student.
-I have varying interests that range from algorithmic trading, FinTech, high-performance computing and databses to full-stack web development.
+I have varying interests that range from algorithmic trading, FinTech, high-performance computing and databases to full-stack web development.

 </p>